Medically reviewed by Drugs.com. Last updated on Mar 30, 2022.

-Angina, also called angina pectoris, is often described as squeezing, pressure, heaviness, tightness or pain in your chest.
-Some people with angina symptoms say angina feels like a vise squeezing their chest or a heavy weight lying on their chest.
-Angina may be a new pain that needs to be checked by a doctor, or recurring pain that goes away with treatment.
+Angina pain is often described as squeezing, pressure, heaviness, tightness or pain in the chest.
+It may feel like a heavy weight lying on the chest.
+Angina may be a new pain that needs to be checked by a health care provider, or recurring pain that goes away with treatment.

-You may also have pain in your arms, neck, jaw, shoulder or back.
+Pain may also be felt in the arms, neck, jaw, shoulder or back.